ccppi3/Jira-REST-Api-Interface/README.md

 ### getUidsDb(filename="mail.db")

-returns all uids from the db, db name defaults to mail.db. the db is a sqlite3 database.
+> returns all uids from the db, db name defaults to mail.db. the db is a sqlite3 database.

 ### addUidsDb(uidsList,filename="mail.db")

 This takes the list and synchronises with the db, if a new entry is found it will be returned in a list which contains all new uids.

+> returns list of nre uifd

 ### setupPOP(host,port,user,password=None)